Demultiplex Raw Sequences

 • paired-end reads from an Illumina sequencer in FASTQ format gzip recommended

 When pooling samples and sequencing them in parallel on an Illumina sequencer, you will be given large multiplexed FASTQ files in return.
 These files contain sequences for all of your samples and need to be demultiplexed using barcodes to separate the sequences for each sample into their own files (a forward and reverse file for each sample).
 These barcodes should have been added during the sample DNA preparation in a laboratory.
-The demultiplexing strategy will vary based on the haplotag technology you are using (read Haplotag Types).
+The demultiplexing strategy will vary based on the haplotagging technology you are using (read Haplotagging Types).

 usage